 Finally, here is our case study of how Maggie cured a tough case of plantar fasciitis.
 Over to Maggie!

-A couple of years ago I found myself working as a camp host in Squamish B.C.
+A couple of years ago I found myself working as a camp host.
 My job required me to be on my feet 10 to 12 hours a day.
 I confess I made the classic mistake of not springing for high quality work boots.
 Not only that, the work was hard, requiring tough manual labor most days.
 By the end of the summer I was hobbling, and we were due to leave for the US within a matter of days.

 With no time to see my physiotherapist, I decided to rely on my own research and heal myself.
 How hard could it be?
 I quickly determined that I indeed had plantar fasciitis.
 But I had no idea at the time that this journey would have me limping for almost a year before I found relief.